ryancdotorg/esp_patcher/README.md

 For ESP32 firmware, it will automatically handle both “OTA” and “factory” images.
 Compression is dealt with transparently.

+# Usage

+(TODO: write this)

+For now, read the source.

 # Author
 Ryan Castellucci @ryancdotorg